Heather Martin shares her family’s special Vegan Collard Greens recipe, a dish that always shows up on Heather’s holiday table.

 One Christmas, my sisters and I decided to wrap old things from around the house to give to each other.
 I remember opening up a perfectly wrapped old shoe and falling out in laughter.
 I will never forget that Christmas, it reminds me that the best things in life are truly free!

-Heather’s vegan collard greens have been a staple at her holiday table for as long as she can remember.
+This is the best vegan collards if you ask Heather’s family and it has been a staple at her holiday table for as long as she can remember.

 Vegan collards are lightly cooked to maximize flavor